Dominical letter: Dominical letters of the years

+Within the 28-year cycle, the single Dominical letters have gaps of 6 years or 11 years.
+For example, for Dominical letter G, there is a 6-year gap between 2001 and 2007, then an 11-year gap between 2007 and 2018.

 Calculation

 The dominical letter of a year can be calculated based on any method for calculating the day of the week, with letters in reverse order compared to numbers indicating the day of the week.